adlnet/p1-auth/README.md

 # p1-auth

 Provides an authentication system for Platform One by decoding non-encrypted JWTs.
+Platform One uses JWT for authentication and adheres to the following:
+- Every request coming in is authenticated against P1 SSO.
+- The token has been pre-validated against the SSO public key.
+- The user making the requests is authenticated for the Impact Level (IL) that the application is deployed to.

 > [!CAUTION]
 > Signatures are not verified.

 Additionally provides configurations to automatically populate user attributes and assign user membership from JWT fields.
+More information about the strucutre of the JWT can be found on Confluence under "P1 SSO Authentication."

 ## Installation